History of Chicago: First non-native settlements

-The first settler in Chicago was Jean Baptiste Point du Sable, a free black man, who built a farm at the mouth of the Chicago River in 1790.
+The first non-native settler in Chicago was Jean Baptiste Point du Sable, a Frenchman of European and African descent, who built a farm at the mouth of the Chicago River in 1788 to 1790.
 He left Chicago in 1800.
 In 1968, Point du Sable was honored at Pioneer Court as the city's founder and featured as a symbol.

 In 1795, following the Northwest Indian War, some Native Americans ceded the area of Chicago to the United States for a military post in the Treaty of Greenville.
 The US built Fort Dearborn in 1803 on the Chicago River.
 It was destroyed by Indian forces during the War of 1812 in the Battle of Fort Dearborn, and many of the inhabitants were killed or taken prisoner.
 The fort had been ordered to evacuate.
 During the evacuation soldiers and civilians were overtaken near what is today Prairie Avenue.
 After the end of the war, the Potawatomi ceded the land to the United States in the 1816 Treaty of St. Louis.
 (Today, this treaty is commemorated in Indian Boundary Park.)
 Fort Dearborn was rebuilt in 1818 and used until 1837.